StreetWanderer/ui_ux/README.md

 MOVED
 ====
-This repository is not hosted on GitLab and is read-only to be deleted. https://gitlab.com/streetwanderer/ui_ux
+This repository is now hosted on GitLab.
+This version is archived and will be deleted in the future https://gitlab.com/streetwanderer/ui_ux

 UI vs UX